lasuzuki/dtn-gcp/README.md

 - Manually typing configuration commands into the terminal for each administration program.

 ### The Configuration Files
+Below we present the configuration files that you should be aware and configure for ION to execute correctly.
+An overview of the configuration files and their usage an be found [here](Configuration_Files.md)

-1. [The Ion Configuration File]
+1. The Ion Configuration File
-2. [The Licklider Transfer Protocol Configuration File]
+2. The Licklider Transfer Protocol Configuration File
-3. [The Bundle Protocol Configuration File]
+3. The Bundle Protocol Configuration File
-4. [The IPN Routing Configuration File
+4. The IPN Routing Configuration File
-5. [The ION Security Configuration file]
+5. The ION Security Configuration file
-6. [Testing your connection]
+6. Testing your connection
-7. [Stopping the Daemon]
+7. Stopping the Daemon

 ### Testing and Stopping your Connection
 1. [Testing your connection]